CSAT and CEQV for nilpotent Maltsev algebras of Fitting length > 2: Abstract

 \section{Abstract}

 The circuit satisfaction problem $\CSAT(\algA)$ of an algebra $\algA$ is the problem of deciding whether an equation over $\algA$ (encoded by two circuits) has a solution or not.
 While solving systems of equations over finite algebras is either in P or NP-complete, no such dichotomy result is known for $\CSAT(\algA)$.
-In fact Idziak, Kawa\l{}ek and Krzaczkowski \cite{IKK-intermediate} constructed examples of nilpotent Maltsev algebras $\algA$, for which, under the assumption of ETH and an open conjecture in circuit theory, $\CSAT(\algA)$ can be solved in quasipolynomial, but not polynomial time.
+In fact, Idziak, Kawa\l{}ek and Krzaczkowski \cite{IKK-intermediate} constructed examples of nilpotent Mal'tsev algebras $\algA$, for which, under the assumption of the exponential time hypothesis and an open conjecture in circuit complexity, $\CSAT(\algA)$ can be solved in quasipolynomial, but not polynomial time.
 The same is true for the circuit equivalence problem $\CEQV(\algA)$.

-In this paper we generalize their result to all nilpotent Maltsev algebras of Fitting length $> 2$.
-This not only advances the project of classifying the complexity of $\CSAT$ (and $\CEQV$) for algebras from congruence modular varieties initiated in \cite{IK-CSAT}, but we also believe that the tools developed are of independent interest in the study of nilpotent algebras.
+In this paper we generalize their result to all nilpotent Mal'tsev algebras of Fitting length bigger than 2.
+This not only advances the project of classifying the complexity of $\CSAT$ (and $\CEQV$) for algebras from congruence modular varieties, but we also believe that the tools developed are of independent interest in the study of nilpotent algebras.